citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 AAC audio decoding is a constant thorn in Citra's side, since we can't legally ship an AAC decoder without paying licensing fees, we had to get creative.
 Many operating systems already pay for AAC licensing and offer APIs that developers can use to decode audio.

-MediaFoundation is Microsoft Windows's media encoding/decoding framework, and Citra uses this on Windows for audio playback in a few titles, most notably Pokemon X.
+MediaFoundation is Microsoft Windows's media encoding/decoding framework, and Citra uses it on Windows for audio playback in a few titles, most notably Pokemon X.
 But it turns out not every edition of Windows 7 and Windows 10 ships with MediaFoundation, and Citra would simply crash when trying to run on these systems.
 As a fix, we now detect if MediaFoundation exists when loading a game, and if it doesn't, we simply fallback to no audio.